 3. Is there a financial cost for the performance of the marriage ceremony and the use of the church organist?
 Yes.
 There is a lot of time put into the process, you will be required to pay the statutory fees and if you require our amazing organist or fabulous choir there are additional charges, as well as making a donation to the church in Thanksgiving.
 An important overriding consideration is that no one is asked to give more than they can afford.
 In other words, there is flexibility.

 Funerals What’s involved in holding a funeral at St Cyprian’s?
 When a loved one dies the first thing is to contact a funeral director.
-Fr Michael can advise you about this.
+We can advise you about this.
 Then we can begin shaping a service to suit you.
 It can be very simple or as well as a funeral be a celebration of the deceased’s life.
-If you feel overwhelmed by the whole thing telephone to Fr Michael on 0203 536 6357 and talk it over.
+If you feel overwhelmed by the whole thing telephone the Vicar on 0207 723 0426 and talk it over.

 2. Does the Anglican Church conduct the funeral of non-Anglicans?
 We will conduct a funeral for anyone!
-I have frequently conducted the funeral for a non-Anglican.
-I normally spend some time with the family to ascertain if there are any serious problems for which I might be of assistance.
+We have frequently conducted the funeral for a non-Anglican.
+We normally spend some time with the family to ascertain if there are any serious problems for which we might be of assistance.
 The focus is on pastoral care, not on legality.
-If people approach me, I try to be available, we will attempt to follow your wishes as best we can.
+If people approach us, we try to be available and we will attempt to follow your wishes as best we can.

 Pastoral Help 1.
 I am not an Anglican.
 I am having some emotional and moral challenges in my life.
 Can an ordained priest of the Anglican Church counsel me?
-I think most Anglican clergy try to be available to counsel someone in need.
-I know I do.
-But if I were not suitable for some reason, I would see my role as referral to someone who can help.
+Most Anglican clergy try to be available to counsel someone in need.
+But ifwe were not suitable for some reason, we would refer you to someone who can help.
 The Marylebone Healing Centre is just down the road from us.

 Donations 1.
 I would like to make a bequest to St. Cyprian's.
 Can you explain the process and benefits of my action?
-I think this is as individual as the person making the donation.
-I think a solicitor would be the best advisor for this, but I and/or the wardens would be pleased to discuss the issues with you.
+This is a matter that is as individual as the person making the donation!
+A solicitor would be the best advisor for this, but please speak to the Vicar to discuss the issues with you.

 Children 1.
 My children ages 3-10 years would like to accompany me to church.
 Does St. Cyprian's provide childcare?
 We do not provide a creche or child care but we are looking at ways to get children involved.
-I believe that a three year old can learn and experience God's love, but it has to be tailored to their age level.
+We believe that a three year old can learn and experience God's love, but it has to be tailored to their age level.
 Our goal is to have Christian Education for all ages of children.
-There's a separate Children’s Church during the main service, please see our website.